Ehline Law Firm Personal Injury Attorneys, APLC / Posted on Personal Injury FAQs / What Percentage Do Lawyers Take for Personal Injury Claims

 The Percentage Lawyers Take for Personal Injury Claims - a Few Things You Need to Know Before Hiring Legal Help

-Understanding the expenses you need to consider when hiring a lawyer can be just as challenging as going to court.
+Understanding the expenses you must consider when hiring a lawyer can be as challenging as going to court.

 What Percentage Do Personal Injury Attorneys Take for Claims?

-Generally speaking, when you file a personal injury claim, your attorney gets 33% of the final settlement amount of the case.
+Generally speaking, when you file a personal injury claim, your personal injury attorney gets 33% of the final settlement amount of the case.

-However, people wonder ‘what percentage do lawyers take?’ for a reason.
+Many people don’t understand this comes from the gross amount, so naturally, people wonder, ‘What percentage do lawyers take?’ for a reason.
 Your personal injury attorney might have a different fee structure, so talking to them about these details is essential.
+Still, this ultimate guide will help injury victims understand the financial ramifications of personal injury attorney fee structure percentages once and for all.

 How Does a Personal Injury Lawyer’s Fee Structure Work?